-When the fight was originally announced back in March, the first thoughts were that 32-year-old Whyte would be too youthful for 40-year-old Povetkin.
+When the championship contest was originally announced back in March, the first thoughts were that 32-year-old Whyte would be too youthful for 40-year-old Povetkin.

 Some betting sites still have Povetkin as a 3-1 underdog, and that could be worth the risk if you fancy a punt due to recent events that have unfolded.
 Sports betting is prolific in the UK and the industry is also highly regulated and controlled, so check out this UK gambling laws infographic to ensure you are aware of responsible gambling first.

-The recent revelation that the ‘Brixton Bodysnatcher’ has split with long-term trainer Mark Tibbs, due to being based in Portugal for his training camp with new trainer Xavier Miller, was a shock for most.
+The surprising revelation that the ‘Brixton Bodysnatcher’ split with long-term trainer Mark Tibbs, due to being based in Portugal for his training camp with new trainer Xavier Miller, was a shock for most.